HubbleCommand/yt-dlp-utils/README.md

 > YT-DLP can be used to download videos from a much wider source than I imagined, including LinkedIn!
 See [this page](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md) for the full list.

+## Leftover commands
+These are some commands that are too short to write a complete script for

+- Download only video thumbnail : `yt-dlp --write-thumbnail --skip-download <URL>`

 ## Single
 Downloads a single video as a `.mp3` file.